Ap3ili/Ap3ili.github.io/_posts/2025-07-03-escapeTwo.md

 - acl
 title: escapeTwo @ HackTheBox
 ---
 escapeTwo is an easy Windows machine on [hackthebox.eu](https://www.hackthebox.eu).
 Low privileged user creds are provided from the start.
-Using these creds on an SMB share provides a corrupted xlsx document, fixing the magic bytes provides several usernames and passwords. spraying these creds across the network reveals credentials for a 'mssql' account, gaining us initial access.
+Using these creds on an SMB share provides a corrupted xlsx document, fixing the magic bytes provides several usernames and passwords.
+Spraying these creds across the network reveals credentials for a 'mssql' account, gaining us initial access.
 Enumeration of the system reveals 'SQL' credentials, which once sprayed across the domain, allows us to gain access via winrm.
 Using bloodhound extensively shows write-owner over an account.
 With this account, we can enumerate 'ADCS', revealing a misconfigured Active Directory Certificate Service.
 Exploiting this misconfiguration allows us to obtain the administrator hash.

 ## User & Root Flag
 This post is a walkthrough for escapeTwo, an medium machine on [hackthebox.eu](https://www.hackthebox.eu).